qosh-dev/qosh-dev/README.md

 ## Software developer

 - 👨‍💻 I’m currently working on web development technologies like JavaScript, Typescript, React, Ruby, Ruby on rails and etc.
-- 📚 I’m currently learning everything about Frontend and Backend technologies

 ---